ainthowry/hardhat-essentials/README.md

-# Hardhat Essential Utils
+# Hardhat Essentials & Building a mini option market

-Trying out hardhat &amp; Building essential functions
+Building essential helper functions and a general template for deployment and interaction with contracts.

+Also created a miniturized version of option markets inspired by Lyra Finance found in `contracts/core` and `contracts/interfaces` folders.

+Additional sample contracts can be found in the `contracts/samples` folder.

 ## Installation